Cozzi5114/FetchRewardsCodeTest/README.md

 # Code Stuff:
 ## FetchRewards/Models/TransactionRecord.cs
-This class is the transaction records and the model that Entity Framework will use to create and access the database layer.
+This class is the transaction record and the model that Entity Framework will use to create and access the database.
 It has an ID, along with the Payer, Points, Timestamp stuff that it requires.
 An empty constructor, a not empty constructor, and a SubtractPoints function.

 ### SubtractPoints
 Subtracts points from this transaction record, and will return a positive integer of the remaining points if there were not enough points to do the subtraction.
 This way if it returns anything but 0, we know to continue going through the transaction record and subtracting points.
 I could have went deeper and made a 'Payer' model, a 'User', and had the transaction records link to those with a foreign key and all that, but I figured that was way too much for this.